 William J Mayo was the older of the two Mayo brothers who, along with five partners, founded the not-for-profit Mayo Clinic in Rochester.
-William was the more serious of the two brothers and was often described by one word — brilliant.
+William was the more serious of the two brothers and was often described in one word — brilliant.
 William married Hattie Damon in 1884.
-Together they set out to build themselves a new home.
+Together, they set out to build a new home.
 They found a large lot with a number of mature trees that they both loved at 427 West College Street.
-There was already a modest home on the property, so before they could build they had to demolish it.
-Their new, Queen Anne style home was completed in 1888.
+There was already a modest home on the property that needed to be demolished before they could build their dream home.
+Their new Queen Anne style home was completed in 1888.
 A broad porch graced the front with a gazebo at the corner.
-The exterior was painted conservatively — pale yellow with white trim.
-The home featured modern conveniences such as gaslights and running water.
+The exterior was painted conservatively–pale yellow with white trim–and the home featured modern conveniences such as gas lights and running water.

 It is often mistakenly reported that the Mayo brother’s properties on College Street featured an underground tunnel between the two homes.
 In fact, it was proposed but neither Charles or William’s wives liked the idea and struck it from the plans.
 Instead, an underground voice tube — similar to those used on ships of the era — was installed so that they could talk easily.
 It was especially handy since they always rode to work together; they would use the voice tube to let the other know when they were ready to leave and meet at the carriage house that was located behind the homes.